Compliance

 ■ The Group prohibits insider trading.

-■ The Group makes donations and political contributions in accordance with the laws of the countries and regions where it operates.
+■ The Group makes donations and political contributions in accordance with the laws of the countries and regions.

 ■ The Group will never have a relationship with antisocial forces.